Battle for Midway (video game): Reception

 The game received negative reviews upon release.
 Angus Ryall of Crash criticised the game's incompatibility with black and white television sets, stating that, despite a growing British economy, Ryall expected the developers to have designed games for "the lowest common denominator".
 Gwyn Hughes of Your Sinclair criticised the tactical elements of the game as too light, stating that the success of the player depends on dexterity, and not "brainpower".
-Clare Edgely of Sinclair User praised the game's historical accuracy, however she felt that its late release in comparison to other wargames made The Battle for Midway feel "ordinary".
+Clare Edgely of Sinclair User praised the game's historical accuracy, however she felt that its late release in comparison to other wargames made Battle for Midway feel "ordinary".
 A reviewer of Your Computer stated that the game was a "flawed" attempt to recreate the famous Battle of Midway, despite admitting that it contained "some nice touches".
 A reviewer of Australian Commodore Review praised the game's wide range of features such as the save and load functions.
 However, they criticised menu designs and "insufficiently integrated" arcade sequences, calling them both "poor".

 Two reviewers of Your Spectrum criticised the combat sequences' reliance on the speed of pressing keys instead of the use of strategy.
 One reviewer considered the game to be sophisticated, however the other reviewer viewed the game's slow pace and graphics negatively.
-Despite the criticism, Ryall praised the real time element of the game and accessibility, saying that The Battle for Midway is up to "current standards".
+Despite the criticism, Ryall praised the real time element of the game and accessibility, saying that Battle for Midway is up to "current standards".
 A reviewer of Amstrad Action praised the game's "accurate" reproduction of events and different levels of speed, however criticised the easy predictability of Japanese forces.
 A reviewer of Amtix stated that the game suffered from "average" graphics and "poor" sound, and also questioned the inclusion of the arcade sequences.
-A reviewer of Your 64 recommended The Battle for Midway for beginners to the genre, despite stating that it was "not a simple game".
+A reviewer of Your 64 recommended Battle for Midway for beginners to the genre, despite stating that it was "not a simple game".
 A reviewer of Commodore Horizons called it an "enthralling" game.